Linguistics Course Catalog

 5 units

 In-depth investigation of some topic in syntactic theory.
 Topics vary from year to year, covering literature and current research in grammatical structure from varying theoretical perspectives.
-Prerequisite(s): course 222.
+Prerequisite(s): LING 222.
+Enrollment is restricted to graduate students.

 LING 226G